 During that period if you have not already done so as part of the application process (or have not engaged with meaningful contact with us during that period):

 You can change your mind and withdraw such consent at any time.

 As a data subject, you have a number of rights.
 You can:

-If you would like to exercise any of these rights, please contact our Data Protection Officer, contract details as shown above.
+If you would like to exercise any of these rights, please contact our Data Protection Officer, contact details as shown above.

-If you believe that UKFast has not complied with your data protection rights, you can complain to the Information Commissioner.
+If you believe that ANS has not complied with your data protection rights, you can complain to the Information Commissioner.

 What if you do not provide personal data?

-You are under no statutory or contractual obligation to provide data to UKFast during the recruitment process.
-However, if you do not provide the information, UKFast may not be able to process your application properly or at all.
+You are under no statutory or contractual obligation to provide data to ANS during the recruitment process.
+However, if you do not provide the information, ANS may not be able to process your application properly or at all.